-As of December 31, 2019, the Group leases land and buildings for its office space and plant.
+The Group leases land and buildings for its office space and plant.
 The leases of office space and plant typically run for a period of 1 to 3 years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract-term.